tushar-xo/Web-Dev-projects/README.md

 # Web-Dev-Assignment
-Assignments submissions and updating the code as well in real time.
+Assignment submissions and updating the code in real time

-The code written is authentic and completely based on my research, the best part about reaching to the end of this assignment was i got to know the beauty of HTML and CSS when combined togeather !
+The code written is authentic and completely based on my research.
+The best part about reaching the end of this assignment was getting to know the beauty of HTML and CSS when combined together!